yezkez10/tp/docs/DeveloperGuide.md

 **MSS**

-1. Clinic staff needs patient records
+1. Clinic staff wants to see all patient records
 2. Clinic staff requests to list patients
 3. ClinicRecords shows a list of patients

     Use case ends.

+**Use case 3: List a specific patient**

+**MSS**

+1. Patient visits the clinic
+2. Clinic staff needs the information of this specific patient
+3. Clinic staff inserts the patient's details
+4. ClinicRecords retrieves the patient's information for the clinic staff

+**Extensions**

+* 3a.
+The patient cannot be found
+    * 3a1.
+ClinicRecords shows an error message.
+        Use Case resumes at step 3

-**Use case 3: Delete a patient**
+**Use case 4: Delete a patient**

 **MSS**